LaylaMeower/LaylaMeower/_posts/2024-11-28-joinfedivri.md

 ## Will I be able to join it when it's up?

-Yes, but it'd be very preferable if you're a Hebrew speaker, as a first language or not — otherwise, you simply won't find what to do here.
+Yes, but it'd be very preferable for you to be a Hebrew speaker, as a first language or not — otherwise, you simply won't find what to do here.

 ## Can I help?